CrazyKitty357/spotify-playback-http/Readme.md

 ### Notes
 if you are on an arch based version of linux I recommend making a virtual environment and activating it before opening the 2 python files.
 my normal command for doing this is `python -m venv venv/`

+there is also a branch where it's less compatible with the currently released version *(as of 4/10/2025)* of the unoffical playbackapi but it adds more features like the ability to request songs or the ability to be able to get nowplaying data and a spotify auth token via the http api.

 ## How to use
 1. Download the [playbackapi.js](https://github.com/Om-Thorat/Spicetify-extension/blob/main/dist/playbackapi.js) and replace all instances of `443` with `8443` (for sudo's sake)